 Lexus will provide shuttle transportation within a 5-mile radius of downtown Greenville during business hours.
 AFJ @ euphoria tickets will also include VIP access, when available, and all of the following events:

 Thursday, Sept.
-19 - AFJ Awards ceremony at Avenue, Songwriter's recipe at Zen and the Greenville kick-off party at Old Cigar Warehouse.
+19 - AFJ Awards ceremony at Avenue, cocktail reception at Husk Greenville, Songwriter's recipe at Zen and the Greenville kick-off party at Old Cigar Warehouse.

 Friday, Sept.
 20 - Culinary bus tour of Greenville, feast with local chefs for lunch, two AFJ educational sessions and a fireside chat between José Andrés and James Beard Award winning AFJ member Carlos Frías, the VIP experience at the Champions Club, Taste of the South including the concert & cuisine with Drive by Truckers and New South rockers, The Vegabonds, and the Taste of the South after-party.